quii/learn-go-with-tests/hello-world/readme.md

 ## How it works
 When you write a program in Go you will have a `main` package defined with a `main` func inside it.
 The `func` keyword is how you define a function with a name and a body.

-With `import "fmt"` we are importing a package which contains the `Println` function that we use to print
+With `import "fmt"` we are importing a package which contains the `Println` function that we use to print.

 ## How to test